How to Get Out of Debt with No Extra Money

 Leslie and her husband decided to call…

 “It’s a decision I will never regret.
 We worked with the same credit counselor that helped Liz and he was just as kind and encouraging to us.
 He never made me feel bad and that made a huge difference.
-The call made us realize just how serious our debt problem was, but he didn’t judge us at all.
+Our counselor helped us realize just how serious our debt problem was, but he didn’t judge us at all.
 He just said, ‘You have a lot of debt, but we can help you.’
 And they did.”

 During the consultation, Leslie’s credit counselor assessed her budget and debt load, as well as her credit.
 It was clear that they had no extra money to spend, but that they were at least covering the minimum payments on their bills.
 That made a debt management program an ideal solution.